driusan/dewm/src/WindowManaging.md

 and maybe have named workspaces that can be toggled per screen.
 So instead of keeping track of known windows, let's keep track of workspaces.
 Windows will get added to workspaces.
-Workspaces will have a slice of columns, and try and intelligently add new windows to the right slice.
+Workspaces will have a slice of columns, and try to intelligently add new windows to the right slice.
 We'll get rid of the KnownWindows global, because we'll keep track of things at the workspace level.
-Instead, we'll keep a map of workspaces.
+Instead, we'll keep a global map of workspaces.
 When starting up, we'll put them into a workspace named "default"

 ### "window.go globals"
 ```go